WojciechMatuszewski/programming-notes/web/react/epic-web-dev.md

     - **If you do not specify the `expires` when creating the cookie, the browser will make this cookie a _session cookie_**.
 This means it will expire as soon as user session ends.

   - You might think that CORS would be enough to protect against CSRF.
 That is not the case, as some requests are so-called _simple request_ that do not require the preflight requests.
 As such, even if you have very narrow CORS headers, an attacker might still be able to send a request to your backend from different domain.

+### Wrapping up

+- It looks to me that using `noValidate` but still providing those HTML-based validation attributes is the way to go.
+It makes sense as it allows assistive technologies to read out validation spec for the end user, while also allowing us to have our custom "look and feel" for error messages.

+  - You can even go further and add it only when React hydrated the page.

+- To properly associate the HTML input element with an error message, use the `aria-describedby="some_id"` and `aria-invalid={true}`.

+- First time seeing the concept of a _honeypot_ in action.
+Very useful pattern.

+- The CSRF token makes sense.
+It prevents an attacker _forging_ a request to our site from a 3rd party domain.

+  - Keep in mind that CORS is not enough here.
+Some request might classify as "simple request".
+For those, the browser will not send the OPTIONS (preflight) request.

+  - Encrypting the CSRF token is a very good idea.

 ## Data Modeling Deep Dive